 Laura Chalmers is Editor of U on Sunday magazine at The Sunday Mail.

 She has worked as a journalist for more than a decade, reporting for News Corp in Adelaide, the Canberra press gallery and now Brisbane.

 Chalmers extensively covered state and federal politics before moving to the news desk at The Courier-Mail and The Sunday Mail.

 She has also worked for the Federal Government in Canberra, working as press secretary to former Prime Minister Julia Gillard and Senator Penny Wong.

 She holds a BEc/LLB (honours) degree from the University of Adelaide and is deputy convenor of Women In Media Queensland.

 Committee Member and National Board Member

-Danielle Cronin is the first female editor of metropolitan masthead the Brisbane Times.
+She was the first female editor of metropolitan masthead the Brisbane Times.